For immediate release: Dairy farmers share early financial and environmental successes

 Next month, the study will release a report on the economic impacts of conservation practices.
 Early analysis of the data shows that the average and median net farm income of the participating farmers is higher than the average farmer in the region.

 “I don’t see different types of conservation practices coming to an end,” says Steve Schlangen.
 “I think there are always ways that we can improve, and I think that as farmers we need to keep improving, not just to protect the environment but to protect our bottom line and stay in business.”

 The Headwaters Agriculture Sustainability Partnership (HASP) is a cross-sector partnership, where no ideas are far-fetched.
 The partners are focused on agricultural conservation practices that can improve both a farmer’s profitability and natural resource stewardship.
 Created in 2018, HASP is a unique collaboration of public, private, and non-profit partners currently deploying solutions in Central Minnesota to benefit the environment, economic viability of farmers, and vitality of rural communities.
-Learn about the HASP, a partnership administered by Environmental Initiative, and the Return-on-Investment project at en-in.org/hasp.
+Learn about the Headwaters Agriculture Sustainability Partnership, a partnership administered by Environmental Initiative, and the Return-on-Investment project.